TwentyFourMinutes/DulcisX/README.md

 For a more detailed description on how to install this package please take [this guide](https://twentyfourminutes.github.io/DulcisX/guides/getting_started/installation.html?tabs=property-page-edit%2Cvisualstudio-install) from the packages wiki.

+### Getting Started

+There is a simple guide over on the [Documentation](https://twentyfourminutes.github.io/DulcisX/guides/getting_started/first-extension.html) which provides a step by step tutorial, on how to get started with Extension development and DulcisX.

 ## Documentation

 DuclisX build upon a solid Documentation, which is very important for such a huge topic.
 Therefor the project hosts its own Documentation site, which can be found [here]().